ezrosent/frawk/info/performance.md

 * tsv-utils: `tsv-summarize -H --sum {6,4},{18,5}`

-Awk was only run on the TSV version of TREE_GRM_ESTN, as it has quote-escaped columns; tsv-utils was only run on TSV versions of both files, xsv was not included because there is no way to persuade it to _just_ compute a sum.
+Awk was only run on the TSV version of TREE_GRM_ESTN, as it has quote-escaped columns, tsv-utils was only run on TSV versions of both files, and xsv was not included because there is no way to persuade it to _just_ compute a sum.

+As can be seen below, frawk was slower than tsv-utils at this task but faster than mawk and gawk:

 | Program | Format | Running Time (TREE_GRM_ESTN) | Running Time (all_train) |
 | -- | -- | -- | -- |